 These start from under $10 so you can afford to buy a few and cluster these together.
 Fill them with bright pops of colours or plants that drip over the edge.

-Not exactly an idea for outdoor living but a carport is a practical addition if your car is parked outside and if you go for a stylish option like this timber structure below, it can boost the your home’s street appeal and value too.
+Not exactly an idea for outdoor living but a carport is a practical addition.
+If your car is parked outside, consider adding a stylish carport to boost your home’s street appeal and value too.

 14. Outdoor kitchen

 OK, so this is a major way to spruce up your backyard.
 But if you enjoy entertaining, why not go all out with an outdoor kitchen?

 Outdoor kitchens can start from a simple inbuilt BBQ with added bench space through to a complete outdoor kitchen including fridge, sink and professional style grill with range hood.

 Much like an indoor kitchen, you want to get the design of this space right.
 Consider how you’ll use the kitchen and the flow in this space before locking in the design and placement of appliances.
 Find plenty of outdoor kitchen inspiration in our round up here.

 While you can’t see this last one, it can totally change the ambience of your outdoor space.
 You’ll thank yourself come next dinner party if you install weatherproof speakers to bring music outside.

 Will you take away any of these ideas to spruce up your outdoors?
 We’d love to see photos of your space by tagging us @stylecuratorau when you share them online.
 And if you’re in NSW and looking for help to create a deck, pergola or any outdoor timber structure, get in touch with the team at Thomsons Outdoor Pine who are experts in designing and building stylish solutions.